 13. 1 cup plus 2 tablespoons lemon juice.
 You can either squeeze your own juice or do as I do and buy bottled.

 Go ahead and gather all of your ingredients while I take a coffee break.

 Alyssa was sweet enough to wash mine for me. <3 the kids love to get in the kitchen with me.

-Add your garlic, bell peppers and onions in your food processor.
+Add your garlic, bell peppers, and onions to your food processor.
 A food processor is one of those products that no kitchen should be without.
 If you don’t have one, make the investment and you won’t be disappointed.
 Let me just give you a suggestion.
 I chop my garlic first then add each of the other ingredients, one at a time.
 There’s no reasoning behind this, it’s just the way I do it.